Jason Vosler Player Props: Reds vs. Braves

 Jason Vosler At The Plate

-- Among the qualified hitters in baseball, he ranks 103rd in batting average, 148th in on-base percentage, and fourth in slugging.
+- Among qualified batters in MLB play, he ranks 141st in batting average, 166th in on-base percentage, and seventh in slugging.

-- Vosler has had a base hit in five of eight games this year, and multiple hits once.
+- Vosler has picked up a hit in five games this season (55.6%), including one multi-hit game.

-- In 37.5% of his games this season, he has hit a home run, and 12% of his trips to the plate.
+- He has gone deep in three games this year (33.3%), leaving the park in 10.7% of his trips to the plate.

-- Vosler has had an RBI in five games this year (62.5%), including three multi-RBI outings (37.5%).
+- Vosler has an RBI in five of nine games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once three times this season (37.5%), including one multi-run game.
+- He has scored at least one run three times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.